huginn/huginn/README.md

 #### Enable the WeatherAgent

-In order to use the WeatherAgent you need an [API key with Wunderground](http://www.wunderground.com/weather/api/).
-Signup for one and then change the value of `api_key: your-key` in your seeded WeatherAgent.
+In order to use the WeatherAgent you need an [Weather Data API key from Pirate Weather](https://pirate-weather.apiable.io/products/weather-data).
+Sign up for one and then change the value of `api_key: your-key` in your seeded WeatherAgent.

-Note, Wunderground no longer offers free API keys.
-You can still use the WeatherAgent by setting the service key to darksky, and getting an [API key from DarkSky](https://darksky.net/dev).

 #### Disable SSL